-As I’m close to reaching the one year mark in my current position, I thought it would be cool to share what the most important lessons and differences between freelancing and working as UX/UI designer in a product team.
+As I’m close to reaching the one year mark in my current position, I thought it would be cool to share the most important lessons and differences between freelancing and working as UX/UI Designer in a product team.

 A bit of backstory

 (skip to the list if you don’t like stories, but also know it’s sad to not like stories).

 I started out my career as a generalist web designer — the classic combination of Photoshop, Fireworks, [insert visual design tool here] and HTML/CSS skills.
 I did it for a few years with decent results.

 Around October last year, I felt the need to change all that, and simply do more.